lin13k/qdiff/README.md

 ## System architecture
 ### Architecture

-    For database, the user should config access in django setting.
+    For database, the user should config access in qDiff database.
     For API, the user should input an description for the API, including endpoint, method, parameters, and authentication information.

 <img src="./diagrams/sa.png">